 The Ark of Taste is an international, Food program that identifies small-scale, quality food items associated with the cultures, history and traditions of the entire planet; it is an extraordinary heritage of fruits, vegetables, animal breeds, cheeses, breads, sweets and cured meats.
 The Ark was created to point out the existence of these products, draw attention to the risk of their extinction within a few generations, and invite actions to help protect them.
 In some cases this might be by buying and consuming them, in some cases by telling their story and supporting their producers, and in others, such as the case of endangered wild species, this might mean eating less or none of them in order to preserve them and favor their reproduction.

-To help gather items for boarding onto the Ark, Slow Food USA has organized the country into regions and created regional Ark of Taste committees.
+To help gather items for boarding onto the Ark, organized into the country are regions and are created regional Ark of Taste committees.
 One of these regions is in California and two of the members of the California regional committee are Orange County chapter members Linda Elbert and Ted Wright.
 As committee members, we take part in evaluations of items nominated for boarding on the Ark that are associated with California foodways.
 Another of our roles is to help identify and nominate new food items for possible boarding on the Ark and it is in this effort that we could use your help.
 (Of course, should you wish to become more involved, talk to us about joining the CA Ark of Taste committee.)